 The fundamental axiom of economics is that there are unlimited needs and wants and only limited means to fulfill them.
 The parallel for entertainment might consider that core content demand nearly always outstrips supply.
-For example, large swaths of Game of Thrones and Harry Potter fans are underserved by a couple books, movies and TV seasons.
-Executives try to fill the void with licensing: Harry Potter backpacks, Game of Thrones beer, etc. But filling the core content demands are impossible: it takes far more than 1 hour to produce 1 hour of Game of Thrones while the same it not true for games.
+For example, large swaths of Game of Thrones and Harry Potter fans are underserved by a couple of books, movies, and TV seasons.
+Executives try to fill the void with licensing: Harry Potter backpacks, Game of Thrones beer, etc. But filling the core content demands are impossible: it takes far more than 1 hour to produce 1 hour of Game of Thrones, while the same is not true for games.

 Consider the following: